iniyannatarajan/iniyannatarajan.github.io/_pages/science.md

 toc_icon: "user-astronaut"
 ---

-<p style="text-align:justify;"> I am a
-<a href="https://www.nrf.ac.za/division/rcce/instruments/research-chairs">South African Research Chairs Initiative</a> (SARChI) and
-<a href="https://www.sarao.ac.za/">South African Radio Astronomy Observatory</a> (SARAO) funded postdoctoral fellow at the
-University of the Witwatersrand <a href="https://www.wits.ac.za/physics/">School of Physics</a> and SARAO.
-I am a member of the <a href="https://eventhorizontelescope.org/">Event Horizon Telescope</a> (EHT) Collaboration.</p>
+<p style="text-align:justify;"> I am an Astrophysicist (Post-Doctoral Research Fellow) at the <a href="https://www.cfa.harvard.edu/">Center for Astrophysics | Harvard & Smithsonian</a>.
+I am a research affiliate of the <a href="https://bhi.fas.harvard.edu/">Black Hole Initiative</a> at Harvard University and a member of the <a href="https://eventhorizontelescope.org/">Event Horizon Telescope</a> (EHT) Collaboration.</p>

 I am interested in the analysis and synthesis of data from radio telescopes and the application of probability and information theory to problems in astronomy.

 ## Publications